Kavi Mailing List Manager Help

 --- Enclosed, please find the message you sent.

-If you attempt to moderate a message that has already been removed from the queue because it timed out or was acted upon by another moderator, you will receive an ezmlm failure message that contains a description of the error.
+If you attempt to moderate a message that has already been removed from the queue because it was acted upon by another moderator or timed out, ezmlm sends you a failure message containing a description of the error.

-The error message will appear after the phrase 'ezmlm-moderate: fatal', meaning the error condition is permanent—once a message has been removed from the moderation queue it cannot be retrieved.
-In this excerpt from a moderation failure message, a moderator tried to accept a message that had already been rejected by a different moderator:
+The error message appears immediately after the phrase 'ezmlm-moderate: fatal', meaning that the error condition is permanent—once a message has been removed from the moderation queue it cannot be retrieved.
+In this excerpt from a moderation failure message, a moderator tried to accept a message after it had been rejected by a different moderator: